 Gov. Cuomo: State to withhold funds from those not enforcing public health laws

-laid out three ways he is dealing with the issue in a conference call Wednesday
+He laid out three ways he is dealing with the issue in a conference call Wednesday morning.

 United Talmudical Academy and Congregation Bnai Yoel in Kiryas Joel both remained open Wednesday.
 Orange County inspectors found a third school, Sheri Torah Goldberger, open in the red zone this week but it appeared closed Wednesday.

 A number of school buses News 12 saw Wednesday had the names of the schools on them, which News 12 found to be located in the red zone.

 According to YAFFED, a Jewish Education activism group, yeshivas receive millions in state funding each year for various programs.
 Many yeshivas in New York also operate as child care for younger children and receive $120 million in separate subsidies for that service.

 Yossi Gestetner, a cofounder of the Orthodox Jewish Public Affairs Council, says Gov. Cuomo keeps changing the rules and targeting his community.

 Gestetner says the governor in July said schools would close if a region's infection rate goes over 9% using a 7-day rolling average.
 According to the state Department of Health, the Mid-Hudson region's 7-day average is currently 2%.